FREE4KIDS - Programs for Grade Schoolers

 Ski Vermont believes that winter in Vermont is a way of life, an opportunity to get outdoors, to be healthy and active, and to share amazing experiences with friends and family.
-That philosophy has led Ski Vermont to develop the Fifth Grade Passport, a program that lets fifth graders ski and ride for free, and fall in love with the experience of sliding on snow.
-The 2016-17 ski season begins the 17th year of enriching families’ winters with the 5th Grade Passport Program.
-It also marks the seventh year in which the program benefits the agricultural and environmental community in Vermont.
+That philosophy has led Ski Vermont to develop the Fifth Grade Passport that lets fifth graders ski and ride for free, and fall in love with the experience of sliding on snow.
+The 2017-18 ski season begins the 18th year of enriching families’ winters with the 5th Grade Passport Program.
+It also marks the eight year in which the program benefits the agricultural and environmental community in Vermont.
 To learn more about Ski Vermont’s Fifth Grade Passport visit www.skivermont.com/FGP

 The Michigan Snowsports Industries Association (MSIA) wants to give kids an opportunity to get out, have fun and get healthy this winter.
 This is why MSIA has established a statewide program, which provides every 4th and 5th grader in Michigan the opportunity to ski for free.
 Fourth graders can obtain a “Cold is Cool” Ski & Ride Passport that gives them up to three free lift tickets or trail passes at more than 20 participating ski areas.

 In order for qualifying youngsters to use the free Cold is Cool lift or trail pass coupons, a paying adult must accompany them.
 “We feel that fourth graders should be supervised by an adult while on the slopes and trails.
 Our intention is to make this a fun, affordable activity for the entire family,” says Mickey MacWilliams, MSIA executive director.
 With the Passport, up to two 4th or 5th graders can ski free with each paying adult.

 Applications are available at participating MSIA ski shops and online at goskimichigan.com.
-Although the skiing is free, MSIA charges a $20 printing and shipping fee for each Cold is Cool Passport ordered.
+Although the skiing is free, MSIA charges a modest printing and shipping fee for each Cold is Cool Passport ordered.

 5. Ski Areas of New York